 Stop Plagiarism: Explains plagiarism and how to avoid it.
 Made by University of Southern Denmark, University of Copenhagen, Aarhus University and Danmarks forskningsbibliotektsforening for brugeruddannelse.

-The Citation Compass: Information on how to cite and make a reference list.
-You can also find information about source critisism and legal rights.
+The Citation Compass: How to cite and create a reference list.
+You can also find information about source criticism and relevant legislation.
 Made by USN, UiA and UiS.

-Search and Write: Tips on how to search, read, write and cite.
+Search and Write: How to search, read, write and cite.
 Made by HiB, NHH, UiB and UiS.